PanPraescribens/primitive-survival/README.md

 Roadmap

  - Make deadfall and snare trap more effective?, and/or prevent larger mobs from being attracted to them/tripping them.
 Investigate blunt attack in 3rd person for snare.

- - Investigate fish in soup/stew recipes not rendering in pot/bowl
  - Work on smoking rack
  - Pan dirt for worms, higher soil fertility, better results
  - Taxidermy - fix some faces, angle legs down slighty to decrease z-fighting, add game hooks